Migratory Birds Hunting Regulations, 2016-2017:

-Waterfowler Heritage Day provides young hunters under the age of majority with the opportunity to practice hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment before the season opens for other hunters.
+Waterfowler Heritage Day provides young hunters who are minors (under 18 years of age) with the opportunity to practise hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
 Licensed adult hunters who serve as mentors have an opportunity to pass on their considerable skills and knowledge by offering guidance and advice to younger hunters.
 The following rules are in effect:

-- to participate, young hunters under the age of majority do not require the federal Migratory Game Bird Hunting Permit;
+- to participate, young hunters do not require the federal Migratory Game Bird Hunting Permit;

 - young participants must comply with all existing safety and licensing requirements found in the Firearms Act and provincial hunting regulations;